-- Development – Occurs before the product is released to the market and is principally a time for honing the product offering and preparing the market for product introduction.
+- Development – Occurs before the product is released to the market and is principally a time for honing the product offering, finding funding to launch the product, and preparing the market for product introduction.

-- Introduction – Product is released to the market and sales begin though often gradually as the market becomes aware of the product.
+- Introduction – The product is released to the market and sales begin though often gradually as the market becomes aware of the product.

 - Growth – If the product is accepted it may reach a stage of rapid growth in sales and in profits.

 - Maturity – At some point sales of a product may stabilize.
-For some products the maturity phase can be the longest stage as the product is repeatedly purchased by loyal customers.
-However, while overall sales may grow year-over-year, percentage sales increases may be small.
+For some products, the maturity phase can be the longest stage as loyal customers continue to purchase.
+However, while overall sales may grow year-over-year, sales in terms of percentage increase may be small compared to previous years.